- 555 University Avenue, Clinic 9, Main Floor, Burton Wing

-We are recruiting for multi-talented individuals of various backgrounds (arts, education, communication, technology, science, etc.) to join the SPARRK Team.
+We are recruiting for talented individuals of various backgrounds (arts, education, communication, technology, science, etc.) to join the SPARRK Team.
 The team supports a variety of initiatives within the Division of Rheumatology.
 Volunteer opportunities occur during working hours on weekdays.

 - Unofficial transcript/report card (if you are in school or have graduated within the last five years)